moberwasserlechner/capacitor-sms/.github/ISSUE_TEMPLATE/-everything-else--report.md

 ---
 name: '"Everything else" Report'
-about: If it's NOT bug or feature request
+about: Use this if it's NOT a bug or feature request
 title: ''
 labels: ''
 assignees: ''